gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 <br>

 ## Concept & purpose
-For this challenge, we decided to work on a collection of artefacts that can be part of the "slow" and low tech daily routines we want to promote.
+For this challenge, we we all interested in different topics, which we wanted to include in our MDEFests.
+So we worked on a collection of artefacts that can be part of the "slow" and low tech daily routines we want to promote.

 * Paula Solar energy:
   - Small version of a solar oven to attach to any window and that rotates to follow the sun